mattrondel/D415/Glossary_and_Acronyms.md

 ### NFV-MANO
-Network Function Virtualization Management and Orchestration consists of all functional blocks, data repositories, reference points, and interfaces that are used for managing and orchestrating VNFs and the NFVI
+Network Function Virtualization Management and Orchestration

+Consists of all functional blocks, data repositories, reference points, and interfaces that are used for managing and orchestrating VNFs and the NFVI

 ### VIM